nuxt-modules/supabase/docs/content/index.md

   to: https://nuxt.com
   ---
   #title
-  Nuxt 3 ready
+  Nuxt 3 and 4 ready

   #description
-  Experience the power and flexibility of Nuxt 3, optimized for modern web development.
+  Experience the power and flexibility of Nuxt 3 and Nuxt 4, optimized for modern web development.
   :::

   :::u-page-feature